mavdol/capsule/README.md

 });

 ```

 > [!NOTE]
-> TypeScript/JavaScript projects require a task named `"main"` as the entrypoint.
+> The runtime requires a task named `"main"` as the entrypoint.
+Python can define the main task itself, but it's recommended to set it manually as well.

 When you run `capsule run main.py` (or `main.ts`), your code is compiled into a WebAssembly module and executed in a dedicated sandbox to isolate tasks.